Documentation Index

 Uploading Files from an SFTP or Mail Folder

-The mail folder import agent will collect up to 50 emails every minute and create transactions for the message body of each email, as well as for every attachment.
-Similarly to the SFTP folder, if mail folder import becomes a bottleneck, consider creating two skills, each with its own mail folder to import from.
+The mail folder import agent collects up to 50 emails every minute and creates a transaction for each message body and attachment.
+If mail folder import becomes a bottleneck, the same split-into-two-skills workaround applies.